matheusperches/matheusperches/README.md

 # 📝 Projects

 ## [Expenses Tracking App - ASP.NET MVC](https://github.com/matheusperches/SpendSmart)
-- A web app to track your expenses, features editing and deleting as well.
+- A web app to track your expenses
+- Hosted in Azure
-- EntityFramework
+- Leverages SQL database

 ## [Weather-Dashboard - ASP.NET MVC - WIP](https://github.com/matheusperches/Weather-aspnetmvc)
 - WIP App for checking the weather in different regions with some visuals based on the weather.